- 23 Aug 2023

 With the Blocks SDK, you can use React to create your own real-time, interactive extensions that live in Airtable.
 We host your code, so you don't have to worry about servers or setup.
 You can create your extension in your own development environment and import your favorite npm packages.

 The full API Reference and tutorial guides for the Blocks SDK can be found on our developers site .

 We cover the ins and outs of managing extensions on a base in this support article.

-If you are part of a workspace on a Pro plan and change from Pro to free or Plus, existing installations of extensions in your bases will be disabled.
+If you downgrade to the Free plan, then existing installations of extensions in your bases will be disabled.
 This means that you will be unable to view or interact with these extensions.

-If, in the future, you decide to re-upgrade your workspace plan from free or Plus to Pro, the disabled extensions in your bases will be reenabled with the same settings that they had at the time when you downgraded
+If, in the future, you decide to re-upgrade your workspace plan to a paid plan, the disabled extensions in your bases will be reenabled with the same settings that they had at the time when you downgraded

 In most cases, you'll need to contact our support team for assistance.
 Remember that these kinds of extensions have not been reviewed by Airtable.
 Make sure you only add unlisted extensions from developers you trust.

 Our Extensions marketplace includes scripts written by Airtable customers.
 With the introduction of script templates, any user - even without technical knowledge - will be able to leverage the power of the Scripting Extension by installing pre-built scripts created by Airtable and members of Airtable’s growing community.

 For full details about developing an extension and our review process, please visit our developer documentation.